-Are you trying to use the Facebook app on your iPhone or Android device, but it’s not working on mobile data?
-Luckily, you can get back to connecting with your friends with a few quick steps.
+Are you using the Facebook app on your iPhone or Android device, but it’s not working or opening on mobile data?

-Below, we’ve compiled a comprehensive guide to explain some potential causes why the Facebook app is not working on mobile data and will discuss some easy solutions to help you fix the issue in a heartbeat.
+Below, we’ve compiled a comprehensive guide to explain some potential causes of this failure and will discuss some easy solutions to help you fix the issue in a heartbeat.

 Why Is the Facebook App Not Working On Mobile Data?